peteanderson80/Matterport3DSimulator/README.md

 build/mattersim_main
 ```

-The javscript code in the `web` directory can also be used as an interactive demo, or to generate videos from the simulator.
+The javscript code in the `web` directory can also be used as an interactive demo, or to generate videos from the simulator in first-person view, or as an interface on Amazon Mechanical Turk to collect natural language instruction data.

 ### Building without Docker